 Physical effects occur in the limbic region of the brain and have to do with the way the brain reacts and adjusts to the constant presence of opioids.

-Like other diseases, the first step to treatment is knowing your options, then talking to a doctor.
+Like other diseases, the first step to treatment is knowing your options, then talking to a healthcare provider.